Join our editorial board for BMC Palliative Care

 Publishing Model: Open Access

-Submissions from researchers and practitioners in LMICs are encouraged.
+We welcome submissions that explore medication strategies that prioritize patient comfort and safety.
 Topics of interest include, but are not limited to:

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.